vega/voyager/README.md

 - `src/app/` contains our main classes
 - `src/components` contains our other components
-- `src/components/filter` contains all filter
 - `src/assets/images/` contains relevant images
 - `src/data/` contains all data that we use in the application
 - `src/vendor` contains

-@kanitw have create [`gulp/gen.js`](https://github.com/uwdata/vega-lite-ui/blob/master/gulp/gen.js) for help generating angular components.
+@kanitw have create [`gulp/gen.js`](https://github.com/uwdata/polestar/blob/master/gulp/gen.js) for help generating angular components.
-For example, you can run `gulp gen -d directiveName` and this would create all relevant files
+For example, you can run `gulp gen -d directiveName` and this would create all relevant files including the javascript file, the template file, the stylesheet file and the test spec.

+#### Coding Style

+We use jshint as our linter for coding in the project.

-#### stylesheet
+#### Stylesheets

 We use [sass](http://sass-lang.com) as it is a better syntax for css.

-Other common stylesheets that should be shared with https://github.com/uwdata/facetedviz should be under `src/assets/vlui-common.scss`

-#### Develop Polestar with dependencies

-Polestar depends on [Datalib](https://github.com/uwdata/datalib), [Vega-lite](https://github.com/uwdata/vega-lite), and [Vega-lite-ui](https://github.com/uwdata/vega-lite-ui).
+#### Dependencies

+This project depends on [Datalib](https://github.com/uwdata/datalib) for data processing, [Vega-lite](https://github.com/uwdata/vega-lite) as a formal model for visualization, and [Vega-lite-ui](https://github.com/uwdata/vega-lite-ui), which contains shared components between Polestar and Voyager.

-If you plan to make changes to these dependencies and observe the changes without publishing / copying compiled datalib all the time, use [`bower link`](https://oncletom.io/2013/live-development-bower-component/).
+If you plan to make changes to these dependencies and observe the changes without publishing / copying compiled libraries all the time, use [`bower link`](https://oncletom.io/2013/live-development-bower-component/).

 In each of your dependency repository, run